abdullahhaktan/PassaparolaProject/README.md

 4.  **Data Source Configuration:**
     * If the project uses an external database, update the connection string in the project's settings file (`App.config` or `appsettings.json`).
-    * *(Note: Ensure the data file/database containing the questions is correctly loaded. you can create the relevant DB and add the tables)*

 5.  **Running the Project:**
     * Run the project in Visual Studio (F5).
     * The application will start automatically.
 ---
 ---